arackaf/customize-cra/readme.md

 Add decorators in legacy mode.
 Be sure to have `@babel/plugin-proposal-decorators` installed.

+### useBabelRc()

+Use a .babelrc file for Babel configuration.

 ### disableEsLint()

 Does what it says.
 You may need this along with `addDecoratorsLegacy` in order to get decorators and exports to parse together.

-If you want use `@babel/plugin-proposal-decorators` with EsLint, you can enable `useEslintRc` with the follow configuration in your `.eslintrc` or `package.json`:
+If you want use `@babel/plugin-proposal-decorators` with EsLint, you can enable `useEslintRc`, described below, with the follow configuration in your `.eslintrc` or `package.json`:

 ```json
 {